 Becoming a Mentor

-Thank you for your interest in serving as a mentor in the USFSP Kate Tiedemann College of Business (KTCOB) Women and Leadership Initiative Mentoring Program.
-Your advice, strategic insight, and access to connections will help one of our graduate students advance in her or his career.
+Thank you for your interest in serving as a mentor in USF Muma College of Business’ Women and Leadership Initiative Mentorship Program.
+Your advice, strategic insight, and access to connections will help a graduate student succeed in their career.

 Why Should I Become a Mentor?